hjrdave/Neuron/src/docs/vanilla/middleware.md

 - `isDispatchCancelled` - Method that returns the status of the dispatch.
 - `get` - Method that gets state from a store item by key.
 - `set` - Method that sets state of a store item by key.
-- `reset` - Method that resets store item to it's initial state by key. **Note: If no key is passed then it will reset all store items to initial.** state.
+- `reset` - Method that resets store item to it's initial state by key. **Note: If no key is passed then it will reset all store items to initial state.**.

 ```javascript
 const Store = Neuron.Store();